sindresorhus/guides/how-not-to-rm-yourself.md

 ## Use [`trash-cli`](https://github.com/sindresorhus/trash-cli)

-The `trash-cli` command-line app will move stuff to the trash instead of permanently deleting it.
-You should not alias `rm` to `trash` as it will break external scripts relying on the behavior of `rm`.
-Instead use it directly:
+The `trash-cli` command-line app will move stuff to the trash instead of permanently deleting it:

 ```
 $ npm install --global trash-cli